the-fang/Insight-DataEngineering-Challenge/README.md

 It takes the error list generated in previous function, sliding window width, and max value.
 Writes to the output file comparison.txt.

+The program takes care of edge case where we do not have a match between actual and predicted stock values and prints in the format of A|B|NA

+Using a couple of function calls the program would generate the required output file.